Who we are

 Research Assistant

-Annika Puls is a third year undergraduate student at SFU.
+Annika Puls is a fourth year undergraduate student at SFU.
 They are working towards a Bachelor’s degree in both Political Science and Gender, Sexuality, and Women’s Studies, along with a minor in Social Data Analytics.
 They have a strong interest in social justice issues, particularly those related to the LGBTQ+ community.
 Outside of school, they enjoy attending concerts, reading, and spending time with their cats.

 Mehtab Purewal